Doing Business in Albany, NY

 The City of Albany continues to offer businesses a prime destination to invest and grow a business.
 Albany, NY is home to the State Capitol, Albany NanoTech, world renowned hospitals, a number of world-class educational institutions, as well as a variety of businesses.

 These assets help create the strong economic climate which provides Albany with a competitive advantage in attracting new businesses.
 Capitalize Albany Corporation continuously works to create a business-friendly environment within the City of Albany.
-We are here to help you locate your business in downtown Albany – whether you need assistance finding an available space, help with permitting and approvals, information regarding grants and other resources or have any other questions or concerns related to your business start-up or expansion.
+We are here to help you locate your business in New York’s Capital City – whether you need assistance finding an available space, help with permitting and approvals, information regarding grants and other resources or have any other questions or concerns related to your business start-up or expansion.
 As part of the business development services offered in the City, our staff also partners with a number of organizations and various lending programs.

 Grant Programs & Business Resources